MYSORE STYLE ASHTANGA

 Practicing in silence (combined with the powerful individual focus of all the students), with only cues, tips and subtle adjustments form a teacher, creates a unique atmosphere that is very conducive to yoga and meditation, in turn this sets you up to meet your day with clarity and composure.

 Who can attend?
-Ideally, you will have attended Tuesday or Thursdays classes before or have an established self practice if you wish to learn the sequence.
+Ideally, you will have attended classes with Ashtanga Manchester teachers or have an established self practice if you wish to learn the sequence.
 You don’t need to have memorised the order of the postures as you will be helped with this and given a sheet to memorise.
 This type of journey allows for a deeper connection to develop between teacher, student, and the practice.

 Self Practice Mysore-Style is the traditional form of teaching the Ashtanga Yoga method as taught by Pattabhi Jois in Mysore, India.